intikhab-h-bhat/copilot-studio/docs/004-create-topics.md

 Choose where the agent should look for information (like SharePoint, public websites, or internal databases).

+## Connecting Agents to Microsoft 365 Substrate Data — In Simple Words
+You can make your agent smarter by letting it use information from Microsoft 365, like files and data in SharePoint or other business apps.
+Here’s how it works, step by step:

+What Is Microsoft 365 Substrate Data?
+It’s the information stored in Microsoft 365 apps, like SharePoint, or connected apps such as ServiceNow, Azure SQL, Salesforce, and Zendesk.

+### How Do You Connect This Data to Your Agent?
+Go to Your Agent’s Overview Page:
+Find the agent you want to enhance.

+#### Add Knowledge:
+In the Knowledge section, click on “Add knowledge.”
+This opens a window where you can pick the data sources.

+#### Choose Your Data Source:

+Use the Featured or Advanced tab.

+Select SharePoint or connect to other supported sources (ServiceNow, Azure SQL, Salesforce, Zendesk) using Microsoft Graph connectors.

+#### No Coding Needed:
+You don’t need to write any code—just select and connect.

+#### What Happens Next?
+The agent can now use this data to answer questions or perform tasks.

+You can use this data in special “Generative Answers” steps or let the agent use it automatically if it’s set to “Generative Orchestration” mode.

+#### In short:
+You can easily connect your business data from Microsoft 365 and other apps to your agent, so it can use that information to help you—no coding required.

 ### Tips
 Make trigger phrases specific and unique to each topic.